 Yes.
-For information on Direct Invest, please go to the shareowner services page.
+For information about a Direct Stock Purchase and Dividend Reinvestment Plan, please go to the shareowner services page.

 If your shares are registered directly in your name with the Company’s registrar and transfer agent, Computershare, you are considered a shareowner of record with respect to those shares.
 If your shares are held in a brokerage account or bank, trust, or other nominee, you are considered the “beneficial owner” of those shares.